confidential-computing/governance/scoping.md

 As one example:

 * **[QEMU](https://www.linaro.org/blog/arm-trustzone-qemu/) ("quick emulator")**: very widely used open source machine emulator. ...
-Developers can use the QEMU Arm Security Extensions to develop and work with Trusted Execution Environments (TEEs) that are likely to be the primary consumers of the added functionality.
+Developers can use the QEMU Security Extensions to develop and work with Trusted Execution Environments (TEEs) that are likely to be the primary consumers of the added functionality.
 Secure applications can then be developed on the added TEEs without the need for dedicated hardware.